AI Analysis: Consumer Price Index, monthly, not seasonally adjusted

 Key Findings

-• CPI values range widely from a minimum of 3.1 to a maximum of 477.0, with a mean of 89.3 and a standard deviation of 47.2, reflecting both the century-long timeframe and the diversity of product categories tracked.
+- CPI values range from a minimum of 3.1 to a maximum of 477.0, with a mean of 89.59 and a median of 93.60, reflecting mild left skew driven by very low historical values in the early 20th century.

 This AI-generated analysis covers 8 analytical sections of Statistics Canada Table 18100004.